frnmst/gnupot/README.md

 	<where to install the package>
 ```
 Working versions >= than the ones written here should work without problems.

+**All** the following packages must be installed in order to use GNUpot:

 - `bash` 4.3.033-1 (`bash`)
   - Server and client.